pbhatt66/Command-line-Shell/README.md

     - or will stop at EOF.

 Important Notes:
+- using buffered cmds like "less" on ilab, when you reach the end of file, and still countine to try to scroll, in the background random characters might be printed to mysh. mysh will throw a error after quiting the less cmd. there is nothing we can do, because the random characters print before we quit less. so we are still in the exec().
+    We thought the stdout of the less cmd was wrong, but we compared it the actual less running on a normal terminal, and stdout was still set to the tty#.
 - testing batchmode with our .sh file: use the cmd in the Makefile. "make batchmodetest"
 - quotes: